 What are they?
 Drowsiness is often a side effect of antihistamines, particularly older generation medications such as Benadryl and Chlor-Tripolon.
 (Antihistamines block or lessen histamine, which is triggered by an allergic reaction like coming into contact with pet hair or pollen.)
 “Your alertness can be affected,” notes Emberley.
 “If someone’s a runner, for example, and they’ve taken an antihistamine that makes them drowsy, they can misstep and get injured.”

 What to do: There are newer generations of antihistamine medications on drugstore shelves (e.g. Claritin, Alegra, and Reactin) that don’t cause the same level of drowsiness, if at all.
 (Some of these meds are marked as “non-drowsy.”)
 However, if you prefer the older antihistamines, time your medication well.
 “These older ones tend to be shorter acting so they may last only four hours and that drowsiness would wear off and you could exercise,” Emberley says.
-Be sure to look out for these other silent signs your medication is hurting your health.
+Read up on these 49 other secrets your pharmacist won’t tell you.